entrecode/angular-state-loader/README.md

 # angular-state-loader
-Loading Spinner for UI Router (AngularJS) that is shown while loading a states resolves.
+Loading Spinner for UI Router (AngularJS) that is automatically shown while loading a states resolves.
 Can be restricted to specific state transitions.
 Including the optional parameters force-show and delay + the possibility to show a custom loader.

 ##Installation
 Install angular-state-loader bower package: